bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

 <br>

-Here are the steps to register a new Bitmark Certificate using the Bitmark-CLI
+Here are the steps to register a new Bitmark Certificate using the Bitmark CLI

 * Compute the hash of an asset